Got it! So we can prepare for the call, please provide a little more information.

 AI-native MDM

-What is Customer Master Data Management
+What is Customer Master Data Management?

-This blog explains what Customer Master Data Management is, why it is important, and the key components for addressing it at enterprise scale.
+This blog explains what customer master data management is, why it’s important, and the key components for addressing it at enterprise scale.

 Specifically, we cover: